California Psalms

 11 And the word was God.

-12 Subconscious grains still hide debris of drowsing sweetly,
+12 Subconscious particles still hoard debris of drowsing sweetly,

 the body remembers a craving for sleep, for prenatal idyllic unknowing,

-unawareness, feelings engendered by physiology, and the mind
+unawareness, feelings raised on physiology, and the mind

-still has no skill for driving blind reflexes forcefully.
+still has no skill in steering blind reflexes forcefully.

-before vocalization in intervals of fifths, before the fine technologies
+before vocalises in intervals of fifths, before the fine technologies

 of initiation, by tens of dozens he must pass the lesser and great rivers,